chriskpeterson/vuepress2/docs/topicevaluation.md

 > :::
 >
 > 1. Connect all peripheral devices.
-> 2. Connect power to the product.
+> 2. Connect power to the system.
-> 3. Press on or near the proximity power switch.
+> 3. To power on the system, press the power button icon.

 ## Sample 2